CoreCivic: Trump-Vance

-CoreCivic donated $500,000 to the Trump-Vance inaugural committee in December, 2024, whereas it donated $250,000 to Trump's 2016 inaugural committee.
-CoreCivic made the 2024 donation a month before Trump reversed former President Biden's executive order banning Department of Justice contracts with private prisons.
-Amid forecasts of hundreds of millions of dollars in new ICE contracts, CoreCivic met daily with the Trump admininstration following the November, 2020, presidential election.
-Michael A. Hallett, a professor of criminal justice at the University of North Florida, said ICE was handing CoreCivic “the keys to the treasury” in no-bid contracts.
+CoreCivic donated $500,000 to the Trump-Vance Inaugural Committee in December 2024, doubling its donation of $250,000 to President Trump's 2016 Inaugural Committee.
+CoreCivic made the 2024 donation a month before Trump reversed President Biden's executive order banning U.S. Department of Justice contracts with private prisons.

+Amid forecasts of hundreds of millions of dollars in new ICE contracts, CoreCivic met daily with the Trump administration following the November 2020, presidential election.
+Michael A. Hallett, a professor of criminal justice at the University of North Florida, said ICE was handing CoreCivic "the keys to the treasury" in no-bid contracts.